Explanation of Cook Islands Trustee Annual Fees

 Most trustees include provisions for annual fee increases in engagement letters.
 Fees typically rise 3–5% annually or in line with inflation.
 Some trustees reserve authority for larger increases based on regulatory changes or significantly increased administrative complexity.

-Review engagement terms regarding fee increases before selecting a trustee.
+Reviewing engagement terms regarding fee increases before selecting a trustee is important.
 Predictable fee escalation provisions are preferable to open-ended discretion for fee raises.
 Over a 20-year trust administration period, the difference between a 3% and 5% annual increase on a $5,000 base fee compounds to several thousand dollars in additional cost.

 U.S. Compliance Costs Are Separate

-The total annual cost of maintaining a Cook Islands trust includes U.S. tax compliance obligations — Forms 3520, 3520-A, FBAR (FinCEN Form 114), and FATCA (Form 8938) — but most of this work is handled by the client’s domestic accountant, not the trustee.
+The total annual cost of maintaining a Cook Islands trust includes U.S. tax compliance obligations (Forms 3520, 3520-A, FBAR, and FATCA Form 8938), but most of this work is handled by the settlor’s domestic accountant, not the trustee.
 Annual accounting fees for Cook Islands trust compliance in the U.S. typically run $1,000 to $3,000 depending on the complexity of the return and the accountant’s rates.
 These costs are separate from trustee fees and should be budgeted independently.
-The compliance guide covers U.S. reporting requirements in detail.